-Emily Bett Rickards Bio: In Her Own Words – Video Exclusive, News, Photos
+Emily Bett Rickards Biography: In Her Own Words – Video Exclusive, News, Photos

 Emily Bett Rickards Bio: Age, Early Life, Family, Education

 Rickards was born on July 24, 1991 (age: 27) in British Columbia, Canada.
 Her mother, Diane Grieg, enrolled young Rickards in musical theater and dance classes.
 After graduating early from high school, Rickards completed the Acting Essentials Program at Vancouver Film School.
 She later secured an agent at an open-call audition and enrolled in the Alida Vocal Studio.
 In 2009, her efforts landed her her first professional appearance in the Nickelback music video for “Never Gonna Be Alone.”

 Emily Bett Rickards Bio: Exclusive Interview on Her Path to Stardom

 In June 2019, Rickards sat down with uInterview for an exclusive interview.
 She revealed how she first got involved in acting and where she travels in her free time.

 Rickards told uInterview exclusively about her childhood passion for acting.
 “I just always loved it,” she said.
 “We did Oliver and Pippy Longstocking and Peter Pan – all these sort of fanatical children’s stories.
 We brought them to life, and that’s always something that I knew I wanted to do.”